koomekevo/django-online-course/README.md

 # DjangoOnlineCourse

 This is an online platform in which one can enroll for lessons and take exams.

 ## BuiltWith

 - Python Django.
 - Bootstrap.
 - SQLite.

 ## Getting Started

 Run `git clone https://github.com/koomekevo/django-online-course.git`

+Then run `cd django-online-course`

+Then run `pip install -r requirements.txt`

-Then run `cd django-online-course` and run `python manage.py runserver`
+Then run `python manage.py runserver`

 ## Authors